 Semuc Champey is a series of turquoise natural pools that you can swim in and there is no better way to escape the Guatemala heat than jumping into one of them.

 After you are done with the pools, make sure you check out the cave at the entrance!
 The only way you can go in is with a guide and the only way you can explore this cave is with a candle!

-It was definitely a little terrifying at times but you cannot miss this bucket list item in Guatemala!
+It was definitely a little terrifying at times but you cannot miss this must-visit place in Guatemala!

 7. Lake Atitlan and The Surrounding Towns and Villages

 If you are not sure where to go in Guatemala and want somewhere sunny and relaxing, then Lake Atitlan is a must on your Guatemala itinerary.
 Located close to the airport in Guatemala City, Lake Atitlan is very accessible and offers many places to stay.

-Lake Atitlan is made up of tiny villages around the lake.
-The most notable ones are San Pedro, San Macros, San Juan, Santa Cruz, and Panajachel.
 Each town offers a little bit of something different.
-For example, San Macros is a hippie town, San Pedro is known for its parties, and San Juan has a big indigenous population.
+For example, San Marcos is a hippie town, San Pedro is known for its parties, and San Juan has a big indigenous population.
 You will never run out of things to do in Lake Atitlan.

 8. The Iconic Santa Catalina Arch In Antigua Guatemala